abudri/Docker/README.md

 Docker compose is also an orchestration tool for docker.
 It allows you to easily manage multiple containers dependent on each other within one docker host via `docker-compose` CLI.
 You use a YAML file to configure all the containers.
 With one command you can start all containers in the correct order and set up networking between them.
 [Here](https://docs.docker.com/compose/reference/overview/) is the reference.
 [Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

+Overview: In the words of Docker, "Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application’s services.
+Then, with a single command, you create and start all the services from your configuration".
+As you learned in the Compose readings you can define a complex stack in one file and have it running with a single command!
+This would mean you would no longer have to use separate terminal tabs open for running your server and your front end.
+No more defining containers by hand!
+The people at Docker choose to call this gift, Docker Compose.
+[Reference](https://open.appacademy.io/learn/full-stack-online/docker-curriculum/becoming-compose-pros)

 ### Compose Features

 The most important features of Docker Compose are: